ExpressionEngine/ExpressionEngine-User-Guide/source/security/spam_protection.rst

 user agents that you want to deny (blacklist) or specifically allow (whitelist) from your site.

-The blacklist checks all content that is submitted to your site.
+The module checks all content that is submitted to your site and allows or denies it, according to the rules you have set.
-ExpressionEngine will compare the submitted content against your blacklist/whitelist and then behave accordingly.

 CAPTCHAs
 --------